-

 This is the hard part for a lot of clients, because it’s hurry up and wait while our engineering and production teams turn static comps into real working pages.
 There’s a ton of work to do behind the scenes, from database design and CMS templates on the back end to HTML, CSS, and Javascript on the front end.

-If we’ve done our job and kept pushing you to develop content, you should be ready to put it all together.
-As page templates go live, we’ll work with you to start building pages and entering content into the the new site.
+If we've done our job and kept pushing you to develop content, you should be ready to put it all together.
+As page templates go live, we'll work with you to start building pages and entering content into the new site.
 There are also images to find, links to hook up, and another round of internal proofing.

 The final step in construction is quality assurance.
 We’ll look at cross-browser testing, make sure all the features work, double-check the content, and generally give it that final polish so it shines!